vagelisp/vagelisp/README.md

 ### Hi there 👋

-I'm Vagelis, a full stack engineer from Greece :greece: &nbsp;
+I'm Vagelis, a freelance full stack engineer from Greece :greece: &nbsp;

 My passion is to create innovative website & app solutions.
 I am a contributor to Open Source projects and a WordCamp Speaker & Organiser.